What are Competency Interviews?

 - Do not assume that the interviewer knows how things are done where you work at the moment.

 If you are not sure how to identify the competency required or which examples to draw on from your experience then you would benefit from the Interview Preparation Coaching session.
-Use the contact form to leave me your details and I will get back to you the same day.
+Use the contact form to leave your details and we will get back to you the same day.